Iron Maiden — 45 Years of Heavy Metal That Never Got Old

 12 tracks · Parlophone / BMG

 Fear of the Dark, Be Quick or Be Dead, Afraid to Shoot Strangers.
-One of their most beloved live albums — Fear of the Dark gets 80,000 people singing.
+One of their most beloved anthems — Fear of the Dark gets 80,000 people singing.

 Brave New World by Iron Maiden — album cover